Halftime Lead Applications

 Who is eligible?

-Lead applications are open to ALL students in the class of 2016 (rising seniors), even if you have not attended a Halftime retreat, and to those students in the class of 2017 (rising juniors) who have already been on Halftime.
+Lead applications are open to ALL students in the class of 2019 and the class of 2020 even if you have not been on Halftime.

-*Please Note: in order to lead a Halftime, you must be available for the 8 weeks leading up to that Halftime.
+**Please Note: in order to lead a Halftime, you must be available for 6-8 weeks leading up to that Halftime.

 All Halftime Leads commit to the following: